Anirudh-1805/Model_Evaluation_And_Metrics/README.md

 # Model_Evaluation_And_Metrics

-In the second assignment, I focused exclusively on evaluating a pre‑trained chest X‑ray classifier:
+In this task, I focused exclusively on evaluating a pre‑trained chest X‑ray classifier:

 1. **Confusion Matrix Counts**
    I wrote functions to compute true positives, false positives, true negatives, and false negatives from prediction probabilities and ground‑truth labels.